Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Exterior Steklov problem for an oblate spheroid

 As discussed in \cite{Grebenkov24}, the Steklov eigenfunctions $V_{0,n}$ are symmetric with respect to the horizontal plane for even $n$, and antisymmetric for odd $n$.
-As earlier, the symmetric eigenmodes provide the solution of the mixed Steklov-Neumann problem in the upper half-space.
-As a consequence, the eigenvalues $\mu_{0,2n}$ and eigenfunctions $v_{0,2n}(\chi)$, restricted to positive $\chi$ (i.e., to the ``top face'' of the disk) should coincide with the eigenpairs $\{ \eta_k, \hat{v}_k(y)\}$ of the kernel $\hat{\G}(y|y_0)$ from Eq. (\ref{eq:Ghat_3d}), by setting $\chi = \sqrt{1-y}$.
-This is indeed the case, as confirmed by a numerical diagonalization of the matrix $\GG$ from Eq. (\ref{eq:GG_disk_upper}).
+As a consequence, the symmetric eigenfunctions provide solutions of the mixed Steklov-Neumann problem (\ref{eq:Steklov_disk}) in the upper half-space.
+In other words, the eigenvalues $\mu_{0,2n}$ and eigenfunctions $v_{0,2n}(\chi)$, restricted to positive $\chi$ (i.e., to the ``top face'' of the disk), coincide with the eigenpairs $\{ \hat{\mu}_k, \hat{v}_k(\hat{r})\}$ of the kernel $\hat{\G}^{(0)}(\hat{r}|\hat{r}_0)$ from Eq. (\ref{eq:Ghat_3d}), by setting $\chi = \sqrt{1-\hat{r}^2}$.
+This is confirmed by a numerical diagonalization of the matrix $\GG$ from Eq. (\ref{eq:GG_disk_upper}).